 KIDS have also produced a leaflet which can be downloaded from this web page.

-In contrast Mediation Services are specifically focused on issues and disagreements relating to Education, Health and Care (EHC) Plans.
+In contrast Mediation Services are specifically focused on issues and disagreements relating to EHC assessment processes and plans.
 This includes where a request has been made for an assessment for an EHC Plan and that request has been turned down by the Local Authority.
 Decisions relating to the assessment process or the educational provision or needs described in an EHC Plan can be appealed to the First Tier Tribunal.
 (Please see the link to downloadable guidance about the First Tier Tribunal and lodging an appeal on the right of this page).

 Obtaining Mediation Advice